syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 # Exporting

-"export-to-pdf-action","export-to-word-action","export-to-excel-action"  attribute  provides support to export Grid data into excel, word and PDF files.
+Exporting   provides support to export Grid data into excel, word and PDF files.
 To export the grid, `export` JavaScript method should be called with export action as parameter.
 To make it work from grid tool bar, `ExcelExport`, `WordExport`, `PdfExport` toolbar items needs to be added in grid tool bar using `toolbar-items` property of `toolbar-settings` which are used to perform exporting.
 When you click the toolbar exporting icon, it internally invokes the `export` public method of Grid object to export.The code snippet for this is

 {% tabs %}